Subhransu894/frontend-Anvaya-CRM-App/README.md

 ## Contact

-For bugs or featurs request, please reach out to subhransusekhar790@gmail.com
+For bugs or features request, please reach out to subhransusekhar790@gmail.com